Does Faith Cancel Reason?

 Genuine faith is not a blind trust to be exercised in the absence of reason and adequate evidence.
-Although faith is our conviction about things that we cannot see (Heb.
-11:1), it is a conviction that must be founded upon factual knowledge based upon the Word of God.
-Faith, “comes by hearing, and hearing by the word of God” (Romans 10:17).
+Although faith is our conviction about things that we cannot see (Hebrews 11:1), it is a conviction that must be founded upon factual knowledge based upon the Word of God.
+For faith “comes by hearing, and hearing by the word of God” (Romans 10:17).

 Check out our Bible Answers page for more information on a variety of topics.